ErastusMueke/Erastusmueke/README.md

 ###

-<p align="left">🎯 My Mission is to build a user friendly progmas and to make an impact to the users and also to improve my skills.<br>📚 I'm currently learning c++ and python.
+<p align="left">🎯 My Mission is to build a user friendly program and to make an impact to the users and also to improve my skills.<br>📚 I'm currently learning c++ and python.
 Looking forward to improve my skills <br>🤝  I'm open to collaborating on in new projects<br>✉️ You can contact me via: Erastusmueke221@mail.com</p>

 ###